Forensics: Degrees and Jobs for Military & Veterans

 What Can You Do with a Forensics Degree?

 Forensic specialists work in a variety of places including:

+A career in forensics prepares students for fantastic job opportunities with excellent pay.
 A career in forensics appeals to those from a wide variety of backgrounds.
-Forensic workers have a vast array of backgrounds including:
+Forensic workers have a vast array of backgrounds and interests including:

 - Life sciences